dev-tayy/loginradius_flutter_sdk/README.md

 ## Register by Email

-This API creates a user in the database as well as sends a verification email to the user.
+This method creates a user in the database as well as sends a verification email to the user.

 In the following example, we initialized the LoginRadius Authentication class `LRAuthenticationApi`.
 This class exposes all methods relating to Authentication of Users.
 Then we call the `signUpWithEmailandPassword` method on the instance of the class `_auth`.
 This method has 3 required parameters, which are as follows: